Design trend insights from BRPH Design Studio Leader, Jeanne Starling, NCIDQ

 Touchless With Technology

-Vacation ownership properties that are considering a refurbish or planning a renovation will increasingly need to respond to guests desires for spaces that support health, wellness and safety.
+Vacation ownership properties that are considering a refurbish or planning a renovation will increasingly need to respond to guest desires for spaces that support health, wellness and safety.
 Blending environmentally influenced designs with specialty fabrics and materials and touchless technology provides an enduring solution for the times we are in and beyond.

 Jeanne Starling is BRPH’s Hospitality Design Studio Leader managing projects for some of the most influential resort and vacation ownership brands.
 Jeanne is currently focused on designing beachfront and mountainside vacation ownership projects incorporating performance textiles, finish materials and advanced technology offerings.